-IMPORTANT NOTE: IMPORTANT NOTE:

-If you are not able to submit your dissertation in acceptable form to the Graduate School by the commencement deadlines below, you will not be permitted to participate in the doctoral hooding exercise for that semester's commencement ceremony.
-The oral defense must be completed, all editorial suggestions from your committee members must be incorporated, and the Dissertation Document Approval form must be signed by all your committee members and the appropriate academic administrator BEFORE you submit the dissertation to the Graduate School.
+IMPORTANT NOTE: Degrees are awarded in the same semester during which all degree requirements are confirmed to have been completed.
+If you are not able to submit your dissertation in acceptable form to the Graduate School by the deadlines below, you may still have time to complete your degree requirements and graduate in that same semester, but you will not be permitted to participate in the doctoral hooding exercise for that semester's commencement ceremony.
+Therefore, submission of the dissertation before the deadlines below is strongly recommended.
+The oral defense should have been completed, all editorial suggestions from your committee members should have been incorporated, and the Dissertation Document Approval form should be signed by all your committee members and the appropriate academic administrator BEFORE you submit the dissertation to the Graduate School.
+Graduate School sign-off will occur when all editing corrections have been made.